HEALTHY FOOD, HEALTHY MINDS

 Two native crops, amaranth and peanuts, are grown at the Educational Farm and provide both food for the Maya Jaguar schools and seeds for village families.
 Producing open-pollinated seeds (non-hybrid) for the farm’s seed bank is key to generating continuous food production over the years.

 The Maya Jaguar Educational Center offers a unique two-year diploma course in sustainable organic agriculture with a combination of classroom and hands-on training offered at the Center’s vegetable gardens.
 Most of the produce consumed by the students and staff is grown in these vegetable gardens.

 Village School Gardens

-This program directly addresses the high chronic child malnutrition rate in villages by providing teaching best agricultural practices with parents.
-The long-term outcome is to provide enriched nutrition intake for children, the most vulnerable community members, by establishing nutritional family gardens.
+This program directly addresses the high chronic child malnutrition rate in villages by teaching best agricultural practices to parents.
+The long-term positive outcome provides enriched nutritional intake for children, the community’s most vulnerable members, and hope for their future.

 To make a donation in support of our Healthy Foods, Healthy Minds program, click here.